Published decisions

 5 examples shown

+View source decisionFor the reasons summarised above, and explained in the appended provisional decision, I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr D and Mrs D to accept or reject my decision before 19 May 2026.

 View source decisionFor the reasons set out above, I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr M and Mrs M to accept or reject my decision before 14 April 2026.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr and Mrs B to accept or reject my decision before 18 May 2026.

-View source decisionFor the reasons set out above, I do not uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs D to accept or reject my decision before 14 April 2026.

 View source decision